parcel-bundler/website/src/languages/coffeescript.md

 [CoffeeScript](https://coffeescript.org) is a language that transpiles to JavaScript, which allows you to use a shorter syntax and other features like [the existential operator](https://coffeescript.org/#existential-operator), [shorter array-splicing syntax](https://coffeescript.org/#slices), [block regular expressions](https://coffeescript.org/#regexes) and more.

 Parcel supports CoffeeScript automatically using the `@parcel/transformer-coffeescript` plugin.
-When a `.coffee` is detected, it will be installed into your project automatically.
+When a `.coffee` file is detected, it will be installed into your project automatically.

 CoffeeScript is compiled to JavaScript and processed as described in the [JavaScript docs](/languages/javascript/).